PeterHolderrieth/Steerable_CNPs/README.md

 # Steerable Conditional Neural Processes

-In this repository, you can find an implementation of **Steerable Conditional Neural Processes**, a joint work with Michael Hutchinson (University of Oxford) and Yee Whye Teh (University of Oxford, Google DeepMind).
+In this repository, you can find an implementation of **Steerable Conditional Neural Processes**.

 Steerable Conditional Neural Processes (SteerCNPs) are an extension of [Conditional Neural Processes](https://arxiv.org/abs/1807.01613).
 The model consists of an encoder which is based on the work of [Gordon et al (2020)](https://arxiv.org/abs/1910.13556) and a decoder which is an equivariant neural network of the form outlined in the work of [Weiler et al (2019)](https://arxiv.org/abs/1911.08251).